Will Smith smacks Chris Rock on stage, then wins best actor Oscar

 Smith felt like the protector of many including his wife, Jada Pinkett Smith, after Rock made a joke about her appearance that didn't sit right with him.

-Tense moments at the #Oscars as Will Smith confronted Chris Rock over a joke involving his wife Jada Pinkett Smith. https://t.co/Bh5JWDFMZg pic.twitter.com/vpfmcpJ36C— ABC News (@ABC) March 28, 2022
+- Chris Rock isn't pressing charges against Will Smith for the Oscars slap

+- Oscars controversy shines a light on Jada Pinkett Smith's 'struggle' with alopecia

-“Richard Williams was a fierce defender of his family,” Smith said as he began his acceptance speech after winning best actor honours.
-He apologized afterward to many people — including tennis stars Venus and Serena Williams, Richard Williams’ daughters — but did not mention Rock in his apology.
+"Richard Williams was a fierce defender of his family," Smith said as he began his acceptance speech after winning best actor honors.
+He apologized afterward to many people -- including tennis stars Venus and Serena Williams, Richard Williams' daughters -- but did not mention Rock in his apology.

 Smith then spoke about being a protector for those who worked with him on the film such as Aunjanue Ellis along with Saniyya Sidney and Demi Singleton, the two actors who played Venus and Serena.